Configuring Query Lists

 To configure a query list, create a view with the fields described above.

-You may select objects from INFORMATION_SCHEMA views directly.
+You can select objects from INFORMATION_SCHEMA views directly.

 However, it is much simpler to select objects from SaveToDB Framework query list views like xls.queries (SaveToDB Framework 8) or xls01.viewQueryList (prior versions).